MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 ## Assumptions, Caveats, and Limitations
 ### Assumptions
 - All recorded data is accurate and no additional flights are missing after removing nulls and obvious data input errors
-- The most frequent occurances of carrier_delays are due to maintenance, catering, and cleaning.
+- The most frequent occurrences of carrier_delays are due to maintenance, catering, and cleaning.
 Other factors such as crew legalities are lesser.

 ### Caveats
-- Departure dependability of bases is not neccessarily indicative of out-station performance, or vise versa
+- Scheduled departures of major bases are not indicative of out-station schedules.
+Including out-stations in the analysis would impact percentage of flights departing in the mornings vs afternoons

 ### Limitations
 - Maximum available data ends in october 2024, does not include the entire year
-- The inability to hone-in on specific aircraft routes through an entire day to see how each delay affected its subsequent scheduled departure time
+- The inability to hone-in on specific aircraft through an entire day to see how each delay affected its subsequent routes and actual departure times